Iowa House passes caucus bill with flexibility for remote participation

 People are also reading…

-“It's my attempt to listen to the criticisms and put forward a piece of legislation that truly preserves the caucuses, while also guaranteeing that first-in-the-nation doesn't get taken away from us,” Kaufmann said.
+“It's my attempt to listen to the criticisms and put forward a piece of legislation that truly preserves the caucuses, while also guaranteeing that first-in-the-nation doesn't get taken away from us,” said Rep. Bobby Kaufmann, a Republican from Wilton and the bill’s author.

 Kaufmann proposed the bill last month, saying it was necessary to prevent New Hampshire from jumping Iowa in the presidential nominating process.
 New Hampshire law requires that it hold the first primary and the secretary of state can set the date to accomplish that.
 He also proposed the amendment.